INFORMSJoC/2022.0129/README.md

 ![Table 3](results/img/table3.png)

-Table 4 presents similar results for Algorithm A1 and CPLEX over instances from the parliament.
+Table 4 presents similar results for Algorithm A1 and CPLEX over instances from the European parliament.

 ![Table 4](results/img/table4.png)